 Yoga with...
 Sandra Winkens

 Sandra is a yoga teacher based in Berlin.
 Her practice is especially characterized by the integration of Ayurvedic teachings into her classes, creating a truly holistic experience.
+She uses a combination of slow, relaxing movements and nourishing breathwork with dynamic flows to provide stimulation or grounding, depending on the time of year and her student's emotional state.
+The balanced and harmonizing practice supports the holistic well-being of body, mind, and soul.

-For Sandra, Ayurveda and yoga go hand in hand, complementing each other in an ideal way.
-Seasonal conditions and the individual needs of her students guide her in selecting specific asanas and breathing techniques.
-The combination of slow, relaxing movements and nourishing breathwork with dynamic flows can provide stimulation or grounding, depending on the time of year and one's emotional state.
-Her balanced and harmonizing practice supports the holistic well-being of body, mind, and soul.
+Sandra is a yoga teacher based in Berlin.
+Her practice is especially characterized by the integration of Ayurvedic teachings into her classes, creating a truly holistic experience.
+She uses a combination of slow, relaxing movements and nourishing breathwork with dynamic flows to provide stimulation or grounding, depending on the time of year and her student's emotional state.
+The balanced and harmonizing practice supports the holistic well-being of body, mind, and soul.

 What role does yoga play in your life?